-Managing virtual meetings and think tank conferences doesn’t have to be frustrating.
+Managing a virtual team has been a big learning moment for managers.
+When dealing with remote employees, managers have been trying to ensure everyone feels involved and a part of the team.
+Cue in the virtual meeting.
+Leading a virtual meeting or think tank conference might not be new but has become the new norm of conducting meetings nowadays.
 While we acknowledge that getting a large group together online and somehow keeping their attention throughout the event can be a little tricky, there are ways to overcome this obstacle and manage virtual meetings to deliver success.

-Most people like to hide behind their screens, especially if they don’t need to have their video on, during meetings and zone out to do other things.
-In order to avoid this challenge, make sure your meeting requires all team members to have their videos on so that they don’t have a choice but to be attentive to what’s going on.
+Most people like to hide behind their screens, especially when they don’t need to have their video on during a meeting.
+This opens up the floor to zone out or do other things during the meeting.
+In order to avoid this issue, make sure your meeting requires all team members to have their videos on so that they don’t have a choice but to be attentive to what’s going on.
+This will force employees to pay attention whether they have something to say or not.

-There’s nothing like a thought provoking or powerful question that will draw your audience towards you from the start.
-Think of something that creates a conversation and that will establish instant connection between you and the audience when you open your meeting.
+A thought provoking or powerful question will draw your audience towards you from the start of the event.
+Think of opening the meeting with a question that sparks conversation.
+Having a good opening line will establish instant connection between you and the audience from the beginning.
+You will also feel a boost of confidence if you start the meeting powerfully.

-It is important to keep in mind how you will connect with your audience.
-Make sure you are empathetic, informed and approachable.
-Your tone and facial expressions is what your audience will be taking note off and those features are what will set the tone of the entire meeting.
-This also means that as employees talk to you or one another, everyone should maintain respect and empathy to ensure the meeting is effective and efficient.
+Connecting with your audience is a top priority.
+Make sure you are empathetic, informed and approachable to your audience.
+Your tone and facial expressions are important.
+It is what your audience will be taking note of and those features are what will set the tone of the entire meeting.
+This also means that as employees talk to you or one another, everyone should maintain respect and have empathy to ensure the meeting is effective and efficient.

-As you facilitate the meeting, it is important to open up the platform for everyone to speak up their thoughts, answer questions and maybe even ask questions themselves.
+As you facilitate the virtual meeting, it is important to open up the platform for everyone to speak up their thoughts, answer or ask questions.
 If time permits, ensure that everyone has gotten the chance to share what’s on their mind as you don’t want to miss something important.
 This will also give an opportunity for the more quieter employees to be able to share their thoughts and give any important updates as necessary.

-As mentioned, it’s important to keep your audience engaged and even involved whenever possible.
-In order to keep your employees attention, your presentation should be on point, contain visuals and should have elements of engagement within the audience.
-This could include break out rooms for the team to discuss, real time polls/Q&A and maybe even a light game to end the meeting with.
+You need to keep your audience engaged throughout the meeting.
+In order to capture and maintain your employees’ attention, your presentation should be on point, contain visuals and should have elements of audience engagement.
+This could include break-out rooms for the team to discuss, real time polls/Q&A and maybe even a light game to end the meeting with.

-As we become more accustomed to a more virtual world, we have to understand and be okay with the challenges that come alone the way.
+We know there are many challenges that come with navigating a more digital world.
+The business landscape is changing and we need to be proactive to find innovative solutions.
 The good news is, we can always learn from past mishaps and make the next meeting or agenda an even smoother and more successful one.

 Handi Media USA LLC